About the profile areas

 Location and boundaries

-Elderslie is bounded by Narellan Creek, Kirkham Lane and Camden Valley Way in the north, the Camden Golf Club, Lodges Road and the transmission line in the east, the Camden Bypass in the south, and the Nepean River in the west.
+Elderslie is bounded by Narellan Creek, Kirkham Lane and Camden Valley Way in the north, the Camden Golf Club, Lodges Road and generally by the transmission line in the east, the Camden Bypass in the south, and the Nepean River in the west.

 Elderslie was originally known as Ellerslie, which was named after an original property in the area.